 We recommend using Kaput® Rat, Mouse & Vole Bait with our Vole Control Bait Station System.
-The Kaput bait with Warfarin as the active ingredient is plenty toxic for voles and other rodents, yet the least toxic to non-target animals (Rodents are more susceptible to warfarin, the active ingredient in Kaput® Rat, Mouse & Vole Bait than other mammals).
+The Kaput bait is registered for vole control in all 50 states and with Warfarin as the active ingredient it is plenty toxic for voles and other rodents, yet it is the least toxic poison bait to non-target animals (Rodents are more susceptible to warfarin, the active ingredient in Kaput® Rat, Mouse & Vole Bait than other mammals).
 The directions for use of the bait indicate to use with a bait station.
 One of the main reasons I designed the Vole Control Bait Station System was to create a safer and better way to apply a poison bait for the control of voles.
 Specifically designed for the behavior and activity of voles, the System is much more effective and safer than placing loose bait into vole entrance holes or runways where a non-target animal may easily reach it.

 Disclaimer: I cannot claim the bait stations are completely tamper resistant and anytime you use a pesticide you need to be cautious, especially when children and pets are around.
 That said, please continue reading below about the bait toxicity and consider my personal experience and recommendation at the bottom of this page.

 The Least Toxic Vole Bait to Non-Target Animals

 - For example, a 50 lb. dog would have to consume 4 to 8 ounces of competitor rodenticides to be lethal while it would have to consume 113.5 ounces (a little over 7 lbs.) of the Kaput product.

 - The active ingredient, Warfarin, is less likely to result in a "secondary kill", that is, another animal being poisoned from eating a vole poisoned with Kaput.
 Warfarin is metabolized in about 42 hours, meaning that the poison should no longer be active in the tissues.
 A vole may not even be dead before the active ingredient is out of its system.